b---c/draft-bdc-something-something-certificate/main.md

 ## Header Injection
 This draft requires that the reverse proxy sanitize the headers of the incoming request by removing or overwriting any existing instances of the `Client-Cert` header before dispatching that request to the backend application.
 Otherwise, the client could inject its own `Client-Cert` header that would appear to the backend to have come from the reverse proxy.
 Although numerous other methods of detecting/preventing header injection are possible; such as the use of a unique secret value as part of the header name or value or the application of a signature, HMAC, or AEAD, there is no common general standardized mechanism.
 The potential problem of client header injection is not at all unique to the functionality of this draft and it would therefor be inappropriate for this draft to define a one-off solution.
 In the absence of a generic standardized solution existing currently, stripping/sanitizing the headers is the de facto means of protecting against header injection in practice today.
 Sanitizing the headers is sufficient when properly implemented and is normative requirement of (#sec).

-## The Whole Certificate
+## The Whole Certificate and Only the Whole Certificate
-Different applications will have variying requirements about what information from the client certificate is needed, such as the subject and/or issuer distinguished name, subject alternative name(s), serial number, subject public key info, etc..
+Different applications will have varying requirements about what information from the client certificate is needed, such as the subject and/or issuer distinguished name, subject alternative name(s), serial number, subject public key info, etc..
 Furthermore some applications like [@I-D.ietf-oauth-mtls] make use of the entire certificate.
 In order to accommodate the latter and ensure wide applicability by not trying to cherry-pick particular certificate information, this draft opted to pass the full encoded certificate as the value of the `Client-Cert` header.

+The handshake and validation of the client certificate (chain) of the mutually-authenticated TLS connection is performed by reverse proxy.
+With the responsibility of certificate validation falling on the proxy, only the end-entity certificate is passed to the backend - the root Certificate Authority is not included nor are any intermediates.

 # Acknowledgements
 The author would like to thank the following individuals who've contributed in various ways ranging from just being generally supportive of bringing forth the draft to providing specific feedback or content: